kevinhennessy/Angular_Sig/Session 2/readme.md

     </div>
 </div>
 ```
-You will also need to move the secondsToTime pipe into the shared folder and include it in the SharedModule.
+You will also need to move the **secondsToTime pipe** from the workout-runner folder in the trainer/src/components directory into the shared folder in the same directory and include it in the SharedModule.
 Then add the SharedModule to the WorkoutBuilderModule as an additional import.
 * Finally, we bind the click event to the following onSelect method that we add to our component:
 ```javascript
  onSelect(workout: WorkoutPlan) {